tech-advantage/edc-web-publishing-js/README.md

 this.edcClient = new EdcClient('/doc/');
 ```

-Note that you can use ES6 imports to import classes from `edc-web-publishinh-js` :
+Note that you can use ES6 imports to import classes from `edc-client-js` :

 ```
-import { EdcClient, Documentation, Helper, InformationMap } from 'edc-web-publishing-js';
+import { EdcClient, Documentation, Helper, InformationMap } from 'edc-client-js';
 ```

 ### Calling client